-All SVC routines receive control in the supervisor state.
+All SVC routines receive control in key 0 and supervisor state.
 You should keep the following characteristics in mind when deciding what type of SVC routine to write:

 - Location of the routine -- Your SVC routine can be either in storage at all times as part of the resident control program, or in the fixed or pageable link pack area.
-Types 1 and 2 SVC routines are part of the resident control program, and types 3 and 4 are in the link pack areas.
-No transient areas are provided in MVS. - · Size of the routine -- SVC routines are not limited in size, but should be kept under one page if disabled global locks are obtained. - Design of the routine -- All SVC routines must be reenterable.
+Types 1, 2, and 6 SVC routines are part of the resident control program, and types 3 and 4 are in the link pack areas.
+No transient areas are provided in MVS. - Size of the routine -- SVC routines are not limited in size, but should be kept under one page if disabled global locks are obtained. - Design of the routine -- All SVC routines must be reenterable.
 If you wish to aid system facilities in recovering from machine malfunctions, your SVC routines must be refreshable. - Authorization -- At nucleus initialization, all SVC routines that are to be loaded into the fixed or pageable LPA must be contained in SYS1.SVCLIB, SYS1.LPALIB, or SYS1.LINKLIB.
-After the initial load of type 4 SVCs, subsequent loads may be contained in any authorized library. - Loads -- Type 3 SVCs have one load; type 4 SVCs may have multiple loads.
-Since type 4 SVCs require XCTL overhead, and since there are no size limitations for type 4 SVCs, type 4 SVCs have no advantage over type 3 SVCs.
-Unless an SVC is to be used in another system as well as in MVS, type 4 SVC routines should never be used. - Serialization -- In MVS, locking has generally replaced CPU disablement as the technique for serializing multiple CPU fuctions.
+After the initial load of type 4 SVCs, subsequent loads may be contained in any authorized library. - Serialization -- In MVS, locking has generally replaced CPU disablement as the technique for serializing multiple CPU fuctions.
 If you write SVC routines which must serialize with other parts of the control program, you must use the same locking conventions as the control program.
 If you write two or more SVC routines which must serialize with each other, you can use either the locking facilities or the ENQ/DEQ services.